 About

 Hello!
-My name is Michelle Ng and I’m a PhD candidate in Communication at Stanford University, advised by Professor Nilam Ram and funded by the National Science Foundation Graduate Research Fellowship Program.
+My name is Michelle Ng and I’m a PhD Candidate in Communication at Stanford University, advised by Professors Nilam Ram and Gabrielle Wong-Parodi and funded by the US National Science Foundation Graduate Research Fellowship Program.

-My research examines how people act upon dynamic risk communication to protect their well-being during extreme weather events, from hurricanes to heat waves.
-I leverage intensive longitudinal methods (e.g., experience sampling, passive sensing) and community partnerships to align behind community-led efforts to prepare for, respond to, and recover from extreme weather.
+My research examines how people act upon dynamic risk communication to safeguard their well-being during evolving extreme weather events.
+Leveraging longitudinal methods (e.g., experience sampling, mobile sensing), I aim to align behind community-led efforts to prepare for, respond to, and recover from hazardous weather.

 Before coming to Stanford, I spent three years working for the International Water Management Institute, based in Sri Lanka.
 While conducting fieldwork in Ghana, Laos, Myanmar, Nepal, and South Africa, I collaborated with smallholder farmers and fisherpeople – as well as partners from government ministries, UN agencies, and local NGOs – to improve water governance.
 I received my MS in Environment and Resources from Stanford University and BA in Visual and Environmental Studies and Computer Science from Harvard University.